masa-snyk/broker_gitlab_local/README.md

-# Broker demo for gitlab local
+# Broker demo for locall gitlab instance

-Snyk Broker set up for locally running GitLab.
+This demo locally runs GitLab container, create Snyk brokers to allow scanning by Snyk.

-This demo locally runs GitLab container.
+This demo sets up locally running GitLab instance as docker container.

 This demo also sets up Snyk brokers for OSS scan and container scan.